ray-project/ray/doc/source/cluster/kubernetes/user-guides/best-practices-kuberay.md

 ## Production

+Our recommendations regarding production are more aligned with standard Kubernetes best practices.
 For production, we suggest the following configuration.

 ```{eval-rst}